Thursday, August 31, 2017

 Up at Casa Jack, we smoked a lot of dope, made a lot of plans, and rode the high-flying talk to movie heaven.
 At first.

-But after one extended afternoon of surefire weed and wonder, that evening I perused my screenplay notes and absolutely could not make sense out of a single sentence.
+But after one extended afternoon of surefire weed and wonder, that evening I perused my screenplay notes and absolutely could not make sense out of a single item.
 It looked like scrambled ideas over-easy with a side of onion rings.
 From then on, I stuck to Winstons, coffee, and soft drinks.
 Former one-meeting-mentor Sam Peckinpah would've been disgusted with ol' Bob.
 The problem, as we continued working, was this new way allowed me to see -- in real time -- our collection of "Moontrap" ideas was still an inchoate mess.
 The spirit was willing but the brains seemed to be AWOL.

 These days were well before I encountered Syd Field's "Screenplay" so I was mostly thrashing around on caffeine, excitement, guess-work, and outrageous dialogue.
 And whatever movie I had just seen.
 It was enough to keep me employed but not to do very good work.
 I could've used ol' Syd's unwritten book trying to unpack that mountain man's saddlebags and bedroll.